Cryomaniac13/hengband-touhou-katteban-en/README.md

 - I've also taken some pages from the Japanese wiki for this project and translated them in text form.
 They're in the Documentation folder.
 Link to wiki: https://w.atwiki.jp/hengtouhou/
+Changed from base Hengband.txt is the author's list of main differences between this mod and original Hengband.

 - I didn't have Visual Studio on hand, but I managed to compile using Borland C++.
 The makefile I'm using is makefile.bcc.
 Keep in mind you have